Julesburg, South Africa

 Julesburg is a village in Mopani District Municipality in the Limpopo province of South Africa.
 Julesburg is a rural area outside Tzaneen, which falls under Greater Tzaneen Municipality (GTM) ward 26, Julesburg is about 50 km from Tzaneen and about 12.5 km from Maake plaza.
-It has 7 official villages namely Rhulani (capital), Hovheni, Nsolani, Nyanyukani, Bordex (Bodweni) divided into two (Bodweni) yaka Regison Mbangwa Mohlaba (King Muhlaba) and Bodweni yaka Brown Mohlaba (braweni), Hweji.
+It has 7 official villages namely Rhulani (capital), Hovheni, Nsolani, Nyanyukani, Bordeaux (Bodweni) divided into two (Bodweni) yaka Regison Mbangwa Mohlaba (King Muhlaba) and Bodweni yaka Brown Mohlaba (braweni), Hweji.
 The areas nearer to Julesburg are Mogapeng, Tours, Ofcolaco, Callies and Burgersdorp.